Backbase/backbase.github.io/_posts/2021-12-01-the-ultimate-guide-to-slack-etiquette.md

 # Conclusion

 As I said, my intention was not to tell you how you should do your work, but to challenge some of your current habits.
-Next time you see some of these happening, in an active or passive way, maybe ask yourself *"am I being kind to my coworkers?"*, *"am I enabling everyone to work in an easier and more organized way?"*.
-If those are some of your priorities, then following those rules will make you and your team improve cooperation 100% guaranteed.
+Next time you see some of these happening, in an active or passive way, maybe ask yourself *"am I being kind to my coworkers?", "am I enabling everyone to work in an easier and more organized way?"* If those are some of your priorities, then following those rules will make you and your team improve cooperation 100% guaranteed.
 Or your money back.